How much space do i need for my security camera

 For example, a camera with a wider field of view will be able to cover more space, while a camera with a narrower field of view may require more cameras to cover the same area effectively.
 It’s important to take into account the field of view of your camera when planning the installation to ensure that you have adequate coverage for your security needs.

-See also Where to install recorder for security camera
+See also How to determine ip address of security camera

 Resolution and Quality of Video